 The idea started from a writers’ course with Hull University’s Centre for Lifelong Learning.
 We did an exercise about children’s picture books and I drew on my experiences as a parent to write rhymes I thought would have engaged my sons when they were younger.

 3) Tell me about your publishing journey step by step – what happened once the book was finished?

 It’s actually been 6 years in development!
 It’s quite usual for an author/illustrator to produce a picture book, coming up with the theme, copy, art direction, and producing the artwork/illustrations themselves too.
 I can write but can’t draw so I had to find someone who could!
 I knew all about art direction from my career as a copywriter so I wrote detailed profiles of what I wanted the illustrations to include in order to brief an illustrator.

-I received lots of help from other independent authors and illustrators and learned all about format, pagination, sequencing the book and much more.
+After receiving lots of help from other independent authors and illustrators, I learned all about format, pagination, sequencing the book and much more.
 Feedback from children also helped as the language has to match the age group you’re aiming at.